Olamide1/loopline/README.md

 # Loopline

-A team chat tool for small teams with Google Drive integration.
+A team chat tool for small teams.

 ## Features

 - Team chat with channels
-- Google Drive file storage
 - MongoDB message storage
 - Stripe and webhook integrations
 - Hosted and self-hosted options